Michael Sam

-Michael Alan Sam Jr. (born January 7, 1990) is an American professional football defensive lineman for the Barcelona Dragons in the European League of Football (ELF).
-A defensive end, Sam played college football for the Missouri Tigers and was drafted by the St. Louis Rams of the National Football League (NFL) in the seventh round of the 2014 NFL draft.
+Michael Alan Sam Jr. (born January 7, 1990) is an American former professional football defensive lineman who is a coach for the Panthers Wrocław in the European League of Football (ELF).
+Sam played college football for the Missouri Tigers and was selected by the St. Louis Rams of the National Football League (NFL) in the seventh round of the 2014 NFL draft.
 He played one game for the Montreal Alouettes in the Canadian Football League (CFL).

-Sam was a consensus All-American and the Southeastern Conference (SEC) Defensive Player of the Year as a senior at Missouri.
+Sam was a unanimous All-American and the Southeastern Conference (SEC) Defensive Player of the Year as a senior at Missouri.
 After completing his college football career, Sam publicly came out as gay.
 He became the first publicly gay player to be drafted in the NFL.
-The Rams cut him during the final preseason roster cutdowns.
+The Rams released him during the final preseason roster cuts.
 He also spent time on the Dallas Cowboys' practice squad before being waived.
 He signed with Montreal before the 2015 season, and became the first publicly gay player to play in a CFL regular-season game.

-High school
+Early life

 Sam attended Hitchcock High School in Hitchcock, Texas.
 He began traveling with the school's varsity football team while in the eighth grade as a water boy.
 He later became a member of the team, playing defensive end and offensive tackle.

 He earned first-team All-District honors as a defensive lineman in all four years of high school, and as an offensive lineman in his junior and senior years.
 As a senior, Sam drew attention for his strong performance against Michael Brockers in a game against Chávez High School; Brockers, an All-American, had accepted a scholarship to Louisiana State University.

 Out of high school, Sam was considered a two-star college football recruit by Rivals.com.
 He received scholarship offers from Arizona State University, Colorado State University, and the University of Houston, but he wanted to attend Texas A&M University, and waited for a scholarship offer from it.